Ground state energy of dilute Bose gases in 1D: Introduction

 \subsection{Proof strategy}

 The most important ingredient in our proof is the following lemma, which follows from straightforward variational calculus.
-It is based on work by Dyson on the 3D Bose gas \cite{dyson1957ground} and is present in Appendix C in \cite{lieb2006mathematics}. \begin{lemma}[The 2-body scattering solution and scattering length] Suppose $v$ is a repulsive interaction $v=v_{\textnormal{h.c.}}+v_{\textnormal{reg}}$ as defined in the previous section (in particular $v$ is symmetric and $\supp(v)\subset[-R_0,R_0]$).
-Let $R>R_0$.
+It is based on work by Dyson on the 3D Bose gas \cite{dyson1957ground} and is present in Appendix C in \cite{lieb2006mathematics}. \begin{lemma}[The 2-body scattering solution and scattering length] Suppose $v$ is a symmetric Borel measure with compact support, so that $\supp(v)\subset[-R_0,R_0]$.
+Let $R\geq R_0$.
 For all $f\in H^1[-R,R]$ subject to $f(R)=f(-R)=1$,

+There is a unique $f_0$ attaining the lower bound in \eqref{dyson1}: the scattering solution.
+It satisfies the scattering equation $\partial_x^2f_0=\frac12vf_0$ in the sense of distributions, and The parameter $a$ is called the scattering length (note it can be negative). \end{lemma}

+The following lemma allows for non-compactly supported potentials.
+The proof can be found in Appendix \ref{AppendixA}, among with further facts and estimates on the scattering length. \begin{lemma} Suppose $v\neq0$ is a symmetric Borel measure.
+Denote by $a_R$ the scattering length of $\mathbbm{1}_{[-R,R]}v$.
+Then, for some $a$, which we call the scattering length of $v$, with $a_R\leq a\leq\infty$.
+Furthermore, for $R>-a_{R}$ (which holds if $R$ is large enough by \eqref{eqnincreasing}), \end{lemma}

+\begin{remark} For $v=0$, the statements of Lemmas \ref{lemscatlength} and \ref{lemscatlength2} above hold with the interpretation that $a_R=a=-\infty$ for all $R>0$.
+This means that the free Bose gas does not satisfy the diluteness condition $\rho|a|\ll1$, and it does not have a direct relation to cases studied in this paper. \end{remark}

-There is a unique $f_0$ attaining the minimum energy: the scattering solution.
-It satisfies the scattering equation $\partial_x^2f_0=\frac12vf_0$ in the sense of distributions, and $f_0(x)=(x-a)/(R-a)$ for $x\in[R_0,R]$.
-The parameter $a$ is called the scattering length (this need not be positive in 1D). \end{lemma} Similar lemmas play an important role in the understanding of the ground state energy expansions \eqref{result3D} and \eqref{result2D} in higher dimensions \cite{dyson1957ground,lieb1998ground,lieb2001ground}, but there are a number of things we need to do differently.
+Results similar to Lemma \ref{lemscatlength} play an important role in the understanding of the ground state energy expansions \eqref{result3D} and \eqref{result2D} in higher dimensions \cite{dyson1957ground,lieb1998ground,lieb2001ground}, but there are a number of things we need to do differently.
 These relate to the fermionic behaviour of the bosons in the limit $\rho|a|\ll1$ (see Remark \ref{remfermi} above).